subhojit777/imag/doc/src/09020-changelog.md

       any other crate.
     * imag now reads the `IMAG_RTP` environment variable before trying to access `$HOME/.imag` for its runtimepath.
+    * `libimagnotification` was introduced, though not yet integrated into the CLI tools

 * Bugfixes
     * `Store::entries()` does not yield StoreIds which point to directories